 If you or a loved one has been diagnosed or succumbed to cancer that can be linked to the 9/11 attacks or cleanup efforts that followed, compensation might be available.

-The original version of the Zadroga Act did not include cancer as a covered condition but was updated in 2012 to include several types of cancers believed to be linked to the events of September 11, 2001.
+Neither the initial 9/11 Victims Compensation Fund, nor the original version of The Zagroda Act included cancer as a covered condition.
+The Act was updated in 2012 to include several types of cancers believed to be linked to the events of September 11, 2001.
+This update in coverage was carried through the newest “Heroes” Act.

 - Head and Neck